typings/typings/docs/faq.md

 - [Should I use The `typings` field In `package.json`?](#should-i-use-the-typings-field-in-packagejson)
 - [Where do the type definitions install?](#where-do-the-type-definitions-install)

+Your have a different question?
+Open an issue and help us answer your question here!

 ## Why?

 Typings takes external module definitions and wraps them up into namespaced, global declarations.
 Curious as to what this means?
 Read [this](/docs/external-modules.md).